cguenther0929/hygrometer_esp32_c3/README.md

 *v0.1.0 -- Code compiles and I2C functions seem to be working.
 Will need to update the routine for how temp data is grabbed (grab while making the RH measurement).
 Choosing a sensor is working well, too.

 *v0.1.1 -- Code compiles.
 The temperature and humidity values can be read reliably.

+*v0.1.2 -- Code compiles.
+Text, lines, and images can all be printed to the display with success.